 7. Federal student loan payments, interest waived

-On March 13, the president announced that interest would be waived on federal student loans.
+On March 13, 2020 the president announced that interest would be waived on federal student loans.
 Legislation codifying that order is retroactive to March 13.
-Learn more at Studentaid.gov.

-The CARES Act suspends payments on federal student loans for 6 months.
-The act waives any interest on the loans for 6 months as well.
+The CARES Act suspended payments on federal student loans for 6 months.

 8. More funding available for health care and expanded coverage